 1.)
 Be an excellent communicator

 Poor communication causes errors that make you and your vendor lose credibility.
 Missed deadlines, confusion, and a myriad of issues all stem from a gap in information caused by a lack of clear communication.

-For example, a vendor arriving at the job site to find that they need a specialized tool that’s back at the shop will leave them frustrated, slow the work down, and create extra work for everyone.
+For example, a vendor arriving at the job site to find they need a specialized tool that’s back at the shop will leave them frustrated, slow the work down, and create extra work for everyone.

 Here are a few strategies that will help you be an excellent communicator:

 - Over-communicate key details regularly.
 It only takes a few moments to add extra information, but this precaution can help to prevent miscommunication.
 Get into the habit of being overly detailed.